Using the Android app¶

 While Syncthing Tray basically works on Android, there are still some unresolved issues:

-Media rescans need to be triggered manually but this can be easily done per folder from the UI.
+Media rescans need to be triggered manually, but this can be easily done per folder from the UI.

 There are probably still many small UI bugs in the Qt Quick based UI used on Android.

 Not all features the official web UI offers have been implemented in the Qt Quick based UI yet.
-One can easily open the official web UI in a web browser, though.

 Some of the problems/solutions found on the Wiki pages of Syncthing-Fork might help with Syncthing Tray on Android as well.